Skip to main content Skip to footer

 What is a RACI matrix?

 RACI is a responsibility assignment matrix that teams use as part of their project management tactics and strategy.
-Also called a RACI matrix or linear responsibility chart, RACI charts are a type of responsibility assignment matrices in project management.
+Also called a RACI matrix or linear responsibility chart, RACI charts are a type of responsibility assignment matrix in project management.
 These simple spreadsheets or tables highlight the different states of responsibility a stakeholder has over a particular task or deliverable and denote it with the letters R, A, C, or I. It’s typically implemented by color-coding each responsibility level and creating a simple table layout.

 raci model color coding responsibility